I have said many times on this blog, when a person is over 35 and still single they tend to fall into certain general categories

 Of course not everyone fits so nicely into one of those four groups, and some people really just haven’t met the right person and are over 35.

-I joked last night that I have no “game” when it comes to dating.
-And it’s true I have absolutely no game.
-What is “game”?
-That would be the ability to flirt successfully, volley back and forth, seal the deal, manage advances, let a guy know I am interested….etc.
-I have no game whatsoever, my only game when I was younger was simply being blonde and somewhat attractive I guess.
+I joked last night that I have no “game” when it comes to dating, and it’s true I have absolutely no game.
+I’ve lost the ability to flirt successfully, volley back and forth, seal the deal, manage advances, let a guy know I am interested….etc.
+When I was in my twenties I could make every mistake and still find guys who were interested in me.
+For most young women, the game of dating is all too easy.
 But something else has changed fairly fundamentally since my divorce and subsequent rebound implosions.
-And my apologizes to any of the men I may have dated since my divorce who might read this, but pretty much all of my relationships have been disasters.
+My apologizes to any of the men I may have dated since my divorce who might read this, but pretty much all of my relationships have been disasters.
 I don’t think any of my former lovers would read this blog, in fact I am pretty sure they don’t.
-But if any of them are reading this, I blame myself more than anything for those failed attempts.
-I was a mess, a complete and utter disaster and I shouldn’t have dated anyone.
+If any of them are reading this, I blame myself more than anything for those failed attempts.
+I was a mess, a complete and utter disaster, and I shouldn’t have dated anyone.

 The newest change I have noticed now is I am just so guarded.
-I am almost like a horse who has walked around Central Park one too many times, it takes very little to spook me and make me bolt.
+I am almost like a horse who has been overworked, it takes very little to spook me and make me bolt.
 A misplaced phrase, the hint of a red flag, too many comparisons to an ex, a man mentioning wanting to get re-married, it doesn’t take much…and I kick my legs up and run.
 It is as if a numbness has taken over me.
-A profound numbness that I can’t seem to shake.
+A profound deadness that I can’t seem to shake.
 I often feel reduced to the sum of my many faults: gay ex-husband, clown ex-husband, weird job, low-income, crappy neighborhood, uncertain future, losing the ability to reproduce, and general emotional damage.
-When I go on dates with strangers and I can see the look in their eyes as hints of my past invade their own neuroses.
-This look fears reinforces my fears and I just want to go home.
-Thanks to google I can’t hide any of it, so I figure it is best to come clean so to speak least they discover the skeletons in my closet online.
+When I go on dates with strangers I can see the troubled look in their eyes as hints of my past invade their own neuroses.
+The minute I notice it, I just want to go home.
+Thanks to google I can’t hide anything, so I figure it is best to come clean least they discover the skeletons in my closet online.

-Then when I met someone I actually like I self-sabotage, I make excuses, I avoid actually going out with them, I create obstacles that don’t exist.
+When I meet someone I actually like I self-sabotage, I make excuses, I avoid actually going out with them, I create obstacles that don’t exist.
 Although I am not really happy being alone, it is at least something I can manage and control.
 I can also focus on work, which is extremely necessary now as I don’t have a ton of income.
-But I think all of this is due to the 12 foot wall of ice that surround me.
+I live with an imaginary 12 foot wall of ice around me.
 It really feels like that sometimes, I have had a few glimmers of hope that it might melt but then something happens and it freezes up again.
-I recently remarked that it used to feel like 20 feet of ice, but slowly it has thinned a bit.

 When I first left my husband it was like stumbling out of a cocoon, I had absolutely no defenses.
 Every slight, every injustice, every cruel action was massively compounded in my head.
 It all just cut right through me until I was a pile of ribbons on the floor.
 So the ice went up, formed slowly over time.
 I had no choice but to protect myself.
 But ice is transparent, and I can see right through it.
 There is hope on the other side, I just have no idea when I’ll be able to cut through it.
 I am not kidding myself that a unique person will simply show up with a blow-torch and my life will go back to normal.
 I think instead I am going to have to change myself, or at least my outlook.
 And as I mend those broken pieces I also have to try to protect what is left of me.
 All the while opening enough for someone new to get close to me.
 It is not at all easy.